TimofeyDE/online_track_system/README.md

 # Web Tracking System
+>Important Compatibility Note: This application and all associated deployment scripts are specifically tailored for the Ubuntu operating system and command environment.
+While Docker and Docker Compose facilitate some level of portability, the unique configurations and scripts provided here are optimized for Ubuntu and may not work as intended on other platforms.

 ## Project Overview
 The Online Track System is designed to provide real-time tracking and status updates for various entities.
 This system is particularly useful for applications requiring constant monitoring and updates, such as logistics, asset management, and personal tracking.